hollamoney/securepay/README.md

    - Username: admin
    - Password: 123456

+## Compatibility and Transformations

+- **Java Version:** The project is compatible with Java 3 and above.
+- **SwaggerConfig Incompatibility:** The project is compatible with all components except for Swagger configuration.
+Special configurations related to Swagger may need to be adjusted.
+- **Transition from javax to Jakarta:** The project should undergo a transformation from javax packages to jakarta packages as a result of the transition in Java EE specifications.
+These changes, especially in dependencies and import statements, need to be made.
+It's essential for the project to align with the latest Java EE standards.

 ## Encryption Methods

 The Payment Management System ensures security through the following encryption methods: